mvolkmann/postgresql-easy/README.md

 try {
   const result = pg.insert('flavors', {name: 'vanilla', calories: 100});
   // Do something after successful insert.
-  // result.rows[0] will be an object describing the inserted row.
+  // result will be the id of the newly inserted row.
 } catch (e) {
   // Handle the error.
 }